 So what about that resolution?
-The sensor is a 8 megapixel sensor and with the right microSD card can take 4k at 30 frames per second and if you downstep to Full HD (1080p) can handle 60fps.
+The sensor is a 8-megapixel sensor and with the right microSD card can take 4k at 30 frames per second and if you downstep to Full HD (1080p) can handle 60fps.
 The results are impressive and better than any system I’ve played with before.
-That 1.5 inch screen lets you check your shot and review previously shot footage but there’s a hidden bonus – wifi.
-Use the Android or ios app and you can use your phone as a external screen and control or to review or move footage off.
+That 1.5-inch screen lets you check your shot and review previously shot footage but there’s a hidden bonus – wifi.
+Use the Android or ios app and you can use your phone as an external screen and control or to review or move footage off.

 Accessories are an important factor with action cameras and apart from the standard screw fitting in the base the M2 is compatible with it’s predecessor’s accessories.
 These include a handlebar mount, suction cup mount, a fixed angle adapter, various adhesive mounts, a magnetic mount, a pistol grip, helmet mount, wrist strap and a carabine mount which should service in most situations.